 What is the Ideal Temperature for Incubating Chicken Eggs?

-The incubator temperature should be 100°–102°F (37.7–38.8°C).
+The incubator should be 100°–102°F (37.7–38.8°C).
 In some incubators, 99°F (37.2°C) is acceptable.

-Temperatures 103°F (39.4°C) and over will kill embryos and below 99°F (37.2°C) will increase the numbers of physically disabled and deformed chicks.
+Temperatures 103°F (39.4°C) and over will kill embryos, and below 99°F (37.2°C) will increase the numbers of physically disabled and deformed chicks.

 What is the Best Humidity for Incubating Chicken Eggs?